helmedeiros/bre-go/docs/architecture/decisions/0013-generic-executor-layer.md

 `Executor` wraps any `engine.Engine`, hides the `interface{}` cast at the boundary, and returns a typed result.
 The rule registration side stays on the underlying adapter -- `inmemory.AddRule` still takes `func(interface{}) bool`.
 A typed builder on top of that comes in a follow-up ADR if it earns its keep.

-## Decision (provisional, pending 1.18 GA)
+## Decision

+(Provisional, pending Go 1.18 GA.)
 Add an `engine/exec` sub-package once Go 1.18 ships, with the wrapper shape above.
 The existing `engine.Engine` port and every adapter stay untyped.
 Tests for `Executor` live in `engine/exec` and re-use the inmemory adapter as the underlying engine.

 When this lands: